 Call for Abstracts

 The Program Committee of the Society of Black Academic Surgeons (SBAS) cordially welcomes your participation in its Twenty-ninth Annual Scientific Meeting.

-We would like to invite you to submit abstracts for the upcoming SBAS meeting to be held on April 26–28, 2018 at The University of Alabama Birmingham, Department of Surgery at the Intercontinental New York Barclay in New York City.
+We would like to invite you to submit abstracts for the upcoming SBAS meeting to be held on April 25th–27th 2018 hosted by Weill Cornell Medicine Department of Surgery at the Intercontinental New York Barclay in New York City.
 We look forward to your contributions in basic science and clinical research.
 SBAS Members, residents, fellows, medical students and hospital/teaching faculty are invited to submit an abstract on the clinical or laboratory investigation of your choice.
 One is not required to be a SBAS member to submit an abstract.